digitaladapt/web3tax/readme.md

 # WARNING: I've stopped working on this project. #
 Feel free to fork the code and do whatever.
 At last check some of APIs I was calling have changed their output, and some updates to the code will be needed to get this processing again.

 If you get it working again, I'll redirect people to your version.
+If you decide to give it a try, look at the dev and dev2 branches, I had started on an update, but not sure how mich is left.

 ## Web3Tax.Info (ThorChain Tax Calculator) ##
 ### Summary ###